Randy Crane

-Robert Randall "Randy" Crane (born May 27, 1965) is the Chief United States district judge of the United States District Court for the Southern District of Texas.
+Robert Randall "Randy" Crane (born May 27, 1965) is the chief United States district judge of the United States District Court for the Southern District of Texas.

 Personal life and education

-Born in Houston, Texas, Crane, a Mexican-American, graduated from the University of Texas with his Bachelor of Arts degree in Economics in 1985 and his Juris Doctor from the University of Texas School of Law in 1987.
-He is also a brother of the Sigma Chi fraternity.
+Crane was born in Houston.
+He graduated from the University of Texas with his Bachelor of Arts degree in Economics in 1985 and his Juris Doctor from the University of Texas School of Law in 1987.

-Professional career
+Career

-Crane was a private practice attorney in the State of Texas from 1988 to 2002 at the firm of Atlas and Hall, L.L.P.
+Crane was a private practice attorney in Texas from 1988 to 2002 at the firm of Atlas and Hall LLP.

 Federal judicial service

-On the recommendation of Texas United States Senators Kay Bailey Hutchison and Phil Gramm, Crane was nominated to the United States District Court for the Southern District of Texas by President George W. Bush on September 21, 2001, to a new seat created by 114 Stat.
+On the recommendation of Texas Senators Kay Bailey Hutchison and Phil Gramm, Crane was nominated to the United States District Court for the Southern District of Texas by President George W. Bush on September 21, 2001, to a new seat created by 114 Stat.
 2762.
-Crane was confirmed by the United States Senate on March 18, 2002, on a vote of 91–0 and received his commission on March 19, 2002.
+Crane was confirmed by the United States Senate on March 18, 2002 by a 91–0 vote.
+He received his commission on March 19, 2002.
 He became chief judge on November 29, 2022.

 Notable cases

 Gulf Cartel

 In April 2008, Crane presided over the case of Carlos Landín Martínez, nicknamed "El Puma," a retired Mexican state police commander who was the number two in command for the notorious Gulf Cartel in Mexico.
 Landín Martínez, was sentenced to life in prison for federal drug trafficking, money laundering and conspiracy charges.
 In October 2011, Juan Oscar Garza-Alanis and Josue Ruperto Garza, as well as their sister Cantalicia Garza, pleaded guilty to federal drug and money laundering charges.
-The Garza brothers and sister helped move cocaine from Mexico to the U.S. and the cash revenue from drug sales in the opposite direction for Landín Martínez,.
+The Garza brothers and sister helped move cocaine from Mexico to the U.S. and the cash revenue from drug sales in the opposite direction for Landín Martínez.